varutw/DataEngineer/Airflow_with_Docker_Compose/README.md

 Any dedired modification must be done in the dag file in the '~/airflow/dags/dags', or the change will not take any effect.

 ## Example DAGs
-The example DAGs to demonstrate Airflow with Docker compose is in the file named 'Airflow.py'.
+The example DAGs to demonstrate Airflow with Docker compose is in the file named 'airflow.py'.
 The dependencies are as following:

 ![image5](https://user-images.githubusercontent.com/45530179/188531314-f8cc1ba3-e7fe-41a6-b0d6-1c5311700537.png)

-*__get_superstore_data__ Download Superstore dataset from Google drive link and save to Google Cloud Storage (GCS) bucket *__GCS_to_BigQuery__ Load dataset from GCS to Google BigQuery *__create_view__ Create BigQuery view to find the longest shipping duration
+*__get_superstore_data__ Download Superstore dataset from Google drive link and save to Google Cloud Storage (GCS) bucket.
+*__GCS_to_BigQuery__ Load dataset from GCS to Google BigQuery.
+*__create_view__ Create BigQuery view to find the longest shipping duration.

 ## Running Airflow
 The Airflow dags can operate only if Airflow docker-compose is up.
 If it is not up, go to the airflow folder first.